 Georgia and its Music

 Traditional Georgian music was not originally intended for presentation in a concert hall.
 These centuries-old, orally handed-down songs evolved out of life's important moments within society.
-Although concert presentation of Georgian songs now has a tradition going back one hundred years, the archaic connection can still be clearly felt, as indeed, many of these songs continue to have their place in daily life today.
+Although the concert presentation of Georgian songs now has a tradition going back one hundred years, the archaic connection can still be felt, as indeed, many of these songs continue to have their place in daily life today.

 Georgian folk music comprises different dialects, each of them representing 1,2, 3, 4-part songs that can be divided into two main groups: West Georgian and East Georgian.
 East Georgian songs often have two soloistic upper parts and a lower part with flexible drone notes.
 West Georgian songs are characterized by a pronounced polyphony, which often has a complex melodic structure that disregards harmonic consonance.
-Stylistic traits such as "yodels" (krimanchuli, unexpected key changes and dissonance may sound unfamiliar to Western ears.
+Stylistic traits such as "yodels" (krimanchuli, unexpected key changes, and dissonance may sound unfamiliar to Western ears.